surminus/toolkit/README.md

 It uses `grep` so that other data can be stored in the password store, and in fact will export anything with `AWS` in the text.

+## awsassume

+A small wrapper to allow me to work with AWS assumed roles.

+Assumes there is configuration set in `~/.aws/config`.

+1. Export access keys for the main user role
+2. Export the MFA_TOKEN environment variable
+3. Running the script will echo the required env vars to set.
+Wrapping in `$(awsassume)` will export them straight into your shell